 For those who do not wear makeup or know very little about makeup in general, I want to further explain each makeup application method before I move on to frequently asked questions.

-Airbrush: Airbrush makeup is a foundation application applied by using a portable airbrush machine (more specifically a small air compressor that connects to an airbrush sprayer).
-The foundation itself is an ultra light water-based liquid which sets immediately upon application.
-Being the foundation is sprayed on directly to the face as a fine mist, the liquid makeup that is dispersed from the airbrush machine is lightweight and provides a natural finish.
+Airbrush: Airbrush makeup is a foundation application applied by using a portable airbrush machine–more specifically a small air compressor that connects to an airbrush sprayer.
+The foundation itself is a light water-based liquid which sets immediately upon application.
+Being the foundation is sprayed on directly to the face as a fine mist, the liquid makeup that is dispersed from the airbrush machine is lightweight and provides an ultra natural finish.

 Traditional: Traditional makeup is most commonly applied with the usage of professional makeup brushes along with other tools.
 The foundation can range from multiple mediums such as liquids (which can vary in coverage from light to full), creams, and powders.
 Being there are more options in the choice of foundation that can be used with a traditional makeup application as opposed to airbrush makeup, the outcome of the skin’s finish will depend most on the actual consistency of the foundation chosen by the makeup artist.

 Now that I have elaborated on both airbrush and traditional makeup applications, I want to answer my most frequently asked questions to further assist in choosing the best makeup application for you.

 Which method lasts longer?

 In all honesty, both methods are meant to last all day thanks to other professional products used such as face primer, setting powder, and a setting spray.
 All these products in conjunction with each other will prevent shine throughout the day and lock in the makeup to last as long as 16 hours of wear.
 Although powder and face primer can be eliminated with an airbrush application, as a professional makeup artist, I still take the time to use these for added staying power throughout the day.

 Which method is most natural?